 The year in review

-2018 and 2019 has been a great year for Joe White.
-Through the support of his family, friends and fans he managed to perform his solo show ''Ethiopian & Still Not Hungry'' in Melbourne, Sydney, Adelaide and Perth Australia with over 2,000 comedy lovers attending the shows.
-The show was also performed for the first time internationally in Montreal, Quebec, Canada at Theatre St Catherine on Aug 11th 2017, and Comedy Bar, Toronto on the 22nd of October 2017 with a full house attendees.
+2018, 2019 and 2021 has been a great year for Joe White.
+Through the support of his family, friends and fans he managed to perform his solo show ''Ethiopian & Still Not Hungry'' in Melbourne, Sydney, Adelaide and Perth Australia with thousands of comedy lovers attending the shows.
+In 2021 at the Fringe World Festival Joe won a best comedy award and was selected to be the recipient of the Western Australian newspaper best comedy choice award.
+Joe, also performed for the first time internationally in Montreal, Quebec, Canada at Theatre St Catherine on Aug 11th 2017, and Comedy Bar, Toronto on the 22nd of October 2017 with a full house attendees.
 Joe, was selected as one of the top six comedy shows to watch in Toronto for the month of October along side the big stars such as Chris Rock and Sugar Sammy by Post city Toronto.

 In addition, Joe WON best comedy at Perth Fringe Festival 2019/2020 weekly award along side Tom Gleeson for one of his shows called "BEST OF AFRICA", he was also nominated for best comedy at the Perth Fringe World Festival 2017 .
 He has participated in and won several comedy competitions .
 In 2017 and 2018 he was selected to support LA super star Max Amini on his live in Australia Tour, this tour saw Joe White perform to a crowd of more than 3,000 comedy lovers Australia-wide, in 4 different cities over 4 nights.
 Joe, was also selected to support International Comedian Maz Jobrani on his ‘Live In Australia’ 2016 Tour.
 Maz has featured in the movie Friday After Next (alongside Ice Cube and Mike Epps) and has also starred in the films The Interpreter and Dragonfly.
 This tour gave Joe the opportunity to open for crowds of more than 3,000 people.